TIPS & IDEAS: Mixing & matching patterns

 If you live in the land of neutrals, then you’ll find it easy to incorporate almost any colour scheme into your room.
 However, chances are you have a few things in your room already that will give you clues as to what family you belong to.
 Here’s a list of a few colour families to consider…

 When it comes to the wild world of colour, neutrals are by far the easiest and can be incorporated INTO other colour families.

 - neutrals can range from white and brown to gray and black and everything in between

 - neutrals look best when there are a variety of depths and textures (if they aren’t mixed into other palettes)

-- Don’t be afraid to throw in even 1 colour from another family to add some life to a neutral on neutral palette!
+- don’t be afraid to throw in even one or two colours from another family to add some life to a neutral-on-neutral palette

 Pastels are the softies of the bunch.

 - pastels best suit white, fresh cream and soft gray when it comes to neutrals, although, you can pull off the odd beige as long as it’s MAJORLY muted

 These colours are jacked right up!
 A little goes a LONG way with these bad boys.